Rev. Kari Nicewander

 Tracy graduated from Post University with a Bachelor of Science degree in Business Administration and from Briarwood College with a degree in Applied Science/Occupational Therapy.
 She practices occupational therapy in several sub acute rehabilitation units on a per diem basis around her faith formation responsibilities.

-Tracy is a lifelong resident of Connecticut and currently resides in Wolcott with her husband David whom she married in 1994, sixteen year old son Nicholas and a fat cat.
-She enjoys cooking, crafting, reading and spending time outdoors feeling and listening to God’s creation.
+Tracy is a lifelong resident of Connecticut and currently resides in Wolcott with her husband David whom she married in 1994, son Nicholas and two spoiled cats.
+She enjoys cooking, crafting, reading and spending time outdoors feeling God’s presence.

 Director of Music